Staying Committed to a Partner who has a Personality Disorder

 Thoughts From a Committed Member...

-Here are few thoughts, about being committed in a relationship with someone suffering from a personality disorder from one of our own:
+Here are few thoughts, about being committed in a relationship with someone suffering from a personality disorder, Contributed by Member Mark:

 "IMO, Staying Committed is more about being committed to people first, then to the relationship.